ajithrnayak/ajith_blog/content/posts/2023-03-24---react-native-vs-flutter-in-2023-a-comprehensive-comparison/index.md

 So, let’s take a closer look at all of these factors and how they impact the decision to use React Native.

-So, let’s take a closer look at all of these factors and how they impact the decision to use React Native.

 ## Why Pick React Native?

 JavaScript is the language of the web and by far the [most popular](https://survey.stackoverflow.co/2022/#section-most-popular-technologies-programming-scripting-and-markup-languages)programming language.
 So the fact that React Native uses it is a major plus.
 Most developers are probably already familiar with it.
 Then there’s ReactJS, which is still the [most in-demand](https://2022.stateofjs.com/en-US/libraries/front-end-frameworks/#front_end_frameworks_experience_ranking) framework for creating web apps.
 Together, they make up a large developer community & mature ecosystem.